githubEdit

 Middleware is a function which is called before the actual request handler.

-Middleware functions have access to the request and response context, and the next() middleware function is in the application’s request-response cycle.
+Middleware functions have access to the request and response contextarrow-up-right, and the next() middleware function is in the application’s request-response cycle.
 The next() middleware function is commonly denoted by a variable named next.
 Every request made by the client has to pass through a middleware function, where this request can be validated, modified, and/or extended.
-An Epic API middleware, by default, is equivalent to Oak middleware.
+An Epic API middleware, by default, is equivalent to Oakarrow-up-right middleware.

 You can execute the following command to create a middleware: